NDLANO/taxonomy-api/README.md

 separately.
 In the example above, trigonometry is tagged as core material in Mathematics R2, and supplementary material in Mathematics R1 and Construction VG2.

-### Creating filters

-A filter belongs to one and only one subject, and resources must be associated with the filter to be included when listing the contents of a subject when the filter is activated.
-The resources can either be tagged with the filter directly, or by tagging a containing topic with the filter.

-To create a filter, first ensure that the subject it will belong to is already created.
-You can then make a POST request to `/v1/filters`, which must include the subject id.
-A filter may be modified (or associated with a different subject) later on by making a PUT request to `/v1/filters/{id}`.

-When associating a filter with a resource, you must also indicate what relevance that resource has in context of the filter.
-This is done by first creating an instance of *Relevance* by making a POST request to `/v1/relevances`.
-It is recommended that you provide a programmer-friendly ID when creating a relevance, e.g., `urn:relevance:core` if the relevance is called "Core material".
-This will make it easier to distinguish different relevances in display logic.

-After creating the filter, you can associate a resource to it by making a POST request to `/v1/resource-filters`, including the ids of both the filter, the resource and the relevance.
-This three-way association can be edited by making a PUT request to `/v1/resouce-filters/{id}` later on.
-Note that you cannot change the filter or the resource, but you can change the relevance.
-If you need to change the filter this resource is associated with, delete this association and make a new one.

-### Using filters

-When listing the contents of a subject, you can use one or more filter ids to limit the results.
-If you make a GET request to either `/v1/subjects/{id}/topics` or `/v1/subjects/{id}/resources`, you will get all topics or resources associated with that subject.
-To limit the results based on filter, add the query string `?filter={filter id}`.
-You may repeat the query string to include results from several filters, or you may separate ids with comma.

-You can also limit results by relevance by adding `?relevance={relevance id}` to the query string.
-When combining filters and relevance in the same query, the effect is similar to this: `(filter 1 OR filter 2) AND (relevance 1 OR relevance 2)`.
-If you need more precision, you must make several queries.